MicrosoftDocs/fabric-docs/docs/data-engineering/author-notebook-with-vs-code.md

 **Reject**: the change from VSCode is ignored

-### Pull change from remote workspace
+## Pull change from remote workspace

 Beside pushing the change to remote workspace, you can also choose to update the local version with the latest workspace version by pulling the remote version. you can trigger the pulling by clicking the “Update” button.

 :::image type="content" source="media\vscode\update-notebook.png" alt-text="Screenshot showing update notebook button.":::

 The system would pull the latest version from the remote workspace and open the VSCode default diff window to compare the two notebook files.
-The left side is from the workspace, the right side is the from the local side
+The left side screen is from the workspace, the right side screen is from the local version:

 :::image type="content" source="media\vscode\update-notebook-diff.png" alt-text="Screenshot showing update notebook diff.":::